-If I drifted off to sleep, would there be another message?
-Or was my alcohol level too low?
+I was willing to take, on faith in that promise, the necessity for my reversal.
+Everyone low?
 And what was the connection there, anyway?
 If Sibla was to be believed, alcohol acted as a dampener rather than an exciter of telepathic phenomena.
-Why had my correspondent come through most clearly on the two occasions when I had been intoxicated?
-It occurred to me at that moment that if it were not for the obvious effect of Article 7224, Section C, I would have no way of really knowing that the communications were not simply drunken hallucinations, perhaps the best efforts to date of a highly imaginative death wish.
+Why had $\ensuremath{\mathsf{m}} \ensuremath{\mathsf{v}}$ correspondent come through most clearly on the two occasions when I had been intoxicated?
+It occurred to me at that moment that if it were not for the obvious effect of were not simply drunken hallucinations, perhaps the best efforts to date of a highly imaginative death wish.
 But it had to be more than that.
 Even Charv and Ragma now suspected the existence of my supersensory accomplice.
-I felt a sense of urgency, a need to do whatever had to be done quickly, before the aliens caught on to the pattern-whatever it might be.
+I felt a sense of urgency, a need to do whatever had to be done quickly, before the aliens caught on to the patternwhatever it might be.
 I was certain that they would disapprove, probably attempt to interfere.